 Ian grew up on Orkney.
 This explains his hardiness when it comes to the cold, or midges.
 Ian is a keen mountaineer and alpinist.
 His hardiness and mutant-like strength are an unfair advantage when it comes to tackling hard Scottish mixed climbs, they stand no chance!
 He holds the Mountaineering Instructor Award and Winter Mountain Leader.

 Mike hails from the North and started climbing in the Lakes.
 You may notice a worrying glint in his eye if you mention you’re keen for a ‘big day’.
 Look out!
 His highlights include climbing the North Face of the Eiger, soloing the Matterhorn, and big walling in Yosemite.
 He also works for PYB.

 The simple pleasure of ascending any rock brings a smile to Brad’s face, luckily for everyone around him, enthusing others to climb only adds to that cheesy grin.
 Brad sets a great example for efficient movement, safe climbing habits, and colour coordinated outfits.
 He loves passing those skills on.
 Brad holds the Mountaineering Instructor Award.

-Gaia Adventures was founded in 2011 to deliver adventures, skills courses and events that inspire people to able to really progress with their outdoor adventures safely, responsibly and to the best of their ability.
-That’s what we’ve been doing ever since.
-It turns out there’s quite a lot to running a business… who’d have thought it!
+Gaia Adventures was founded in 2011 to provide you with adventures, courses and events that inspire and enable you to progress with your outdoor adventures safely and responsibly at the best of your ability.

-With any course, adventure, or experience our focus is always to address your aspirations.
-Passing on our knowledge, and developing your skills to help you enjoy the outdoors safely is what we’re passionate about.
+Your aspirations are the focus of each day.
+Passing on hard won knowledge, to develop your skills and to help you enjoy the outdoors is what we’re passionate about.